schjonhaug/tapcards/README.md

 ### Initial Steps

-The first action with a card is an `ISOAppletSelect`.
-This step is not repeated as long as the card remains powered in the RF field.
+The first action with a card is an `ISOAppletSelectRequest`.
+The library manages APDU complexities, allowing direct sending of raw bytes.
+This step is not necessary to repeat as long as the card remains powered in the RF field.

 Subsequently, run a command followed by `Request` to generate a byte array for the card.
-The library manages APDU complexities, allowing direct sending of raw bytes.
-The card’s byte array response should be processed through `ParseResponse`.
+The card’s response should be processed through `ParseResponse`.
 Multiple interactions may be necessary for some commands, with byte arrays from `ParseResponse` being resent to the card as needed.

 Once `ParseResponse` yields no further data, use `Satscard` to access card information, private keys, etc.